+Appraisal of EFFICIENCY: total score

+1. To what extent have the inputs (finances, HR, goods & equipment) been managed correctly?

-C The availability and use of inputs pose problems that must could be at risk. st be reso olved, oth erwise th ne results D The availability and management of the inputs is seriousl achievement of the results.
-Considerable changes are req and thre eaten the 2.
-To wh nat e extent has the implementation of activities been managed correctly ?
-A Activities are implemented within timeframe. / В Most activities are on schedule.
-Certain activities are dela delivery of outputs. yed, but this has no impac t on the C The activities are delayed.
+A All inputs are available in time and within budget limits. ~ В Most inputs are available within reasonable time and do not require considerable budgetary adjustments.
+Yet, there is still a certain margin for improvement possible. С The availability and use of inputs pose problems that must be resolved, otherwise the results could be at risk.
+D The availability and management of the inputs is seriously lacking and threaten the achievement of the results.
+Considerable changes are required.
+2. To wł nat e extent has the implementation of activities been managed correctly?
+A Activities are implemented within timeframe. ~ В Most activities are on schedule.
+Certain activities are delayed, but this has no impact on the delivery of outputs.
+C The activities are delayed.
 Corrective measures are required to allow delivery with not too much delay.
 D The activities are seriously behind schedule.
-Outputs can are made to planning. only be o delivered if major changes 3.
-To wh at e extent are the outputs correctly achieved?
-A All outputs have been and will most likely be delivered or will contribute to the planned outcomes. time an d in good l quality, which ✓ В The outputs are and will most likely be delivered on time improvement is possible in terms of quality, coverage and rgin for C Certain outputs will not be delivered on time or in good o uality.
-A djustmer nts are re quired.
-D The quality and delivery of the outputs most likely includ shortcomings.
-Considerable adjustments are required to outputs are delivered on time. key 3.
-EFFE at the en VENESS TO DATE : Extent to which the outcome (specifi c objecti ve) is ach ieved as planned vs to calculate the total score for this quality criterion: At l least one 'C, no 'D' = C; at least one 'D' = D east one 'A', no 'C ' or 'D' = A; two Apprais al o f EFFECTIVENESS: total score A В С D .
-41.17 1 1: 10 1.
-At the cui rent stage of implementation, how likely is the outcome to 1 A It is very likely that the outcome will be fully achieved in Negative results (if any) have been mitigated. terms of quanty a na covera 1ge. ✓ В The outcome will be achieved with a few minor restriction have not had much of an impact. ns; the no egative ef ifects (if a any) C The outcome will be achieved only partially, among other to which the management was not able to fully adapt.
-Co to improve the likelihood of achieving the outcome.
-D The intervention will not achieve its outcome, unless sign taken. ificant fu ındamen tal meası ures are 2.
-Are th ne a ctivities and outputs adapted (where applicable) in view o f achievii ng the ou tcome?
-The intervention succeeds to adapt its strategies/activitie s and ou tputs in f unction / A evolving external circumstances in view of achieving the managed proactively. outcome .
-Risks ar nd hypotł neses are В The intervention succeeds rather well to adapt its stratege external circumstances in view of achieving the outcome. ט passive. mion IIIa inagemen it io rault / 1
+Outputs can only be delivered if major changes are made to planning.
+3. To v what extent are the outputs correctly achieved? А All outputs have been and will most likely be delivered on time and in good quality, which will contribute to the planned outcomes. ~ В The outputs are and will most likely be delivered on time, but a certain margin for improvement is possible in terms of quality, coverage and timing. С Certain outputs will not be delivered on time or in good quality.
+Adjustments are required.
+D The quality and delivery of the outputs most likely include and will include serious shortcomings.
+Considerable adjustments are required to guarantee at least that the key outputs are delivered on time.

+3. EFFECTIVENESS TO DATE : Extent to which the outcome (specific objective) is achieved as planned at the end of year N Do as follows to calculate the total score for this quality criterion: At least one 'A', no 'C' or 'D' = A; two 'B's = B; at least one 'C, no 'D' = C; at least one 'D' = D А В С D Apprais Appraisal of EFFECTIVENESS: total score ~ 1.
+At the cur rrent stage of implementation, how likely is the outcome to be real ised?
+A It is very likely that the outcome will be fully achieved in terms of quality and coverage.
+Negative results (if any) have been mitigated. ~ В The outcome will be achieved with a few minor restrictions; the negative effects (if any) have not had much of an impact. С The outcome will be achieved only partially, among other things due to the negative effects to which the management was not able to fully adapt.
+Corrective measures should be taken to improve the likelihood of achieving the outcome.

+The intervention will not achieve its outcome, unless significant fundamental measures are taken.